Chapter 6 : Curiosity Killed the Cat...again

 "What the hell is the matter with you?!
 I don't need your psychoanalysis."

-"Well you know what?
+"Yeah well you know what?
 I'm a bad friend."

 My words sounded cold to my own ears as they stabbed right through me and shattered into a million pieces, painfully flowing through like shrapnel, until they finally got to the heart.
 The next second seemed to be in slow motion as I fully comprehended what I was saying.